m-onz/algoholic/README.md

 * clone algoholic into your existing Pd externals folder.
 * alternatively clone to a different folder and add the path in pd preferences
+* install the [live coding toolkit for pure data](https://github.com/algomusic/Live-Coding-Toolkit-for-Pure-Data) to hear the examples

 ## documentation